Microchipping your pets

 A microchip is a tiny electronic device (about the same size as a grain of rice), that’s implanted under your pet’s skin.
 It is designed to last the lifetime of your pet, and it’s also very safe.

-Every chip has a unique 15-digit number stored within it that can be read from close range using a special scanner.
-These are held by all veterinary surgeries, dog wardens and most police stations.
+Every chip has a unique 15-digit number stored within it, which can be read from close range using a special scanner.
+These are held by all veterinary surgeries, dog wardens, rescue centres and most police stations.

 Why alternatives don’t always work